Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Calibration and Robustness

 \textbf{Calibrating the magnitude of $\gamma$}.
 For Gaussian outcomes, the magnitude of $\gamma$ is characterized entirely by $R^2_{ Y \sim U | T}$, the partial fraction of outcome variance explained by $U$ given $T$.
-When $R_{ Y \sim U|T}^2=0$ there is no unobserved confounding and when $R_{ Y \sim U|T}^2=1$, all of the observed residual variance in $Y$ is due to confounding factors.
-In order to calibrate this magnitude, we adopt an idea proposed by \citet{cinelli2019making} for inference with single treatments.
-In their work, they calibrate $R^2_{Y \sim U |T}$ by comparing it to the partial fraction of variance explained by different observed covariates.
-We use a closely related strategy that makes use of the presence of multiple treatments rather than observed covariates.
-Specifically, we compute the fraction of variation in $Y$ that can be explained by a specific treatment (or set of treatments), $T_j$, after controlling for all other treatments $T_{-j}$ as
+When $R_{ Y \sim U|T}^2=0$ there is no unobserved confounding, and when $R_{ Y \sim U|T}^2=1$ all the observed residual variance in $Y$ is due to confounding factors.
+In order to calibrate this magnitude, we adopt an idea proposed by \citet{cinelli2020making} for causal inference with single treatments.

-When observed covariates are available, we can still analogously compute the partial fraction of variance explained by an observed covariate, $R^2_{Y \sim X_j \mid T, X_{-j}}$, as done in \citet{cinelli2019making}. \citet{veitch2020sense} and \citet{cinelli2020sensemakr} propose useful graphical summaries for calibration based on these metrics in the single treatment setting.

-When the observed outcome is non-Gaussian, we calibrate the ``implicit $R^2$'', by considering the explained variance of the latent Gaussian outcome, $\tilde Y$ in Equation \ref{eqn:ytilde_x,u}.
-The implicit $R^2$ of $T$ for model \ref{eqn:latent_conf}-\ref{eqn:y_ytilde_relationship} is defined as
+First, we consider calibration when observed covariates, $X$, are also available and consider the importance of an unmeasured confounder $U$ relative to a measured confounder (or set of confounders), $X_j$, given all other confounders $X_{-j}$.
+Specifically, assume that we believe that $R^2_{Y \sim U |X_{-j}, T} \leq \kappa R^2_{Y \sim X_j |X_{-j}, T}$, where $\kappa$ is a user chosen parameter reflecting an upper bound on how much ``stronger'' $U$ might be than $X_j$.
+Then \citet{cinelli2020making} show that this implies

+We use the right hand side of Equation \ref{eqn:cali_benchmark}, which is estimable given any choice of $\kappa$, to benchmark the fraction of outcome variance explained by unmeasured confounders given observed confounders and treatments.

+When there are no measured confounders, we can still use the same strategy as above, by leveraging the presence of multiple treatments to calibrate $R^2_{Y\sim U |T}$.
+For example, in the context of the example to come in Section \ref{sec:mouse}, where treatments are gene expression levels, we might posit that unmeasured confounders cannot explain more variation in the outcome than a set of genes $T_j$, given all other genes $T_{-j}$.
+We can compute this quantity, the fraction of variation in $Y$ that can be explained by a specific treatment (or set of treatments), $T_j$, after controlling for all other treatments $T_{-j}$ as